SankalpGupta2001/online-quiz/README.md

 1) In this project I have Made Login and Sign Up functionalities.
-2) After that there is profile screen to see profile of user and after that click on add attempt button.
+2) After that there is a profile screen to see the profile of the user and after that click on the add attempt button.
-3) After that i have made to take quiz functionalities based on categories like HTML Quiz , React Quiz.
+3) After that I have made to take quiz functionalities based on categories like HTML Quiz, and React Quiz.
-4) After taking Quiz i have made to Evaluate Result functionalities accordingly.
+4) After taking Quiz I have made to Evaluate Result functionalities accordingly.
-5) Now on the page ./admin we can see admin profile , that is only for me user can't see.
+5) Now on the page ./admin we can see the admin profile, which is only for me user can't see.
-6) In that admin page there is option to add quiz button
+6) On that admin page there is an option to add a quiz button
-7) On reaching ./addquiz page we can see form to add quiz questions that only admin user can do.
+7) On reaching the ./addquiz page we can see a form to add quiz questions that only the admin user can do.
-8) This site is full responsive as well as code is well documented and can be view in mobile also(Bonus points).
+8) This site is fully responsive as well as code is well documented and can be viewed on mobile also(Bonus points).

 Note :

-To see admin page
+To see the admin page
 search in search bar
 ./localhost:3000/admin.
-so in ./admin page will get admin profile but user can't see list of users below and also can't add quiz questions to it only admin can do this
+so in the ./admin page will get the admin profile but the user can't see the list of users below and also can't add quiz questions to it only the admin can do this

 Note :

-To show all questions in quiz i have maked db.json files so that others can also see all questions.But if i will change GET url to localhost then questions will fetch from mongodb database.
-Due to this reason i have maked db.json files.
+To show all questions in the quiz I have made db.json files so that others can also see all the questions.
+But if I will change the GET URL to localhost then questions will fetch from the MongoDB database.
+But in other systems localhost did not have  questions for quizzes  in the database.
+Due to this reason, I have made db.json files.